utat-ss/HERON-pcbs/README.md

 - Controls motors, heaters, thermistors
 - Interfaces with EPS/OBC on the CAN bus
 - 10-pin DF-14 connector to EPS
 - **Programming headers - for both, the notch on the connector must face DOWN**
     - Board orientation is determined by the UTAT logo
 - 2x2 header on right side between long debugging header and programming header - top 2 pins are MCU's TX (prints), bottom 2 pins are MCU's RX (laptop commands)
 - Careful of different 5V and 3V3 headers!!
+- 5V supply required if using motors and heaters

-- Contains two microcontrollers:
+- Contains two microcontrollers
-    - pay (right side)
+- pay MCU (right side)
     - Controls SSM functions
     - Need to set switch to PROG when uploading programs, and RUN when executing programs
     - Switch must be in RUN mode for SSM_RST button and UART to work
     - Can leave microcontroller's RX pin connected when uploading a program (commands from a laptop)
-    - pay-optical (left side)
+- pay-optical MCU (left side)
     - Controls optical sensor setup
     - Should be on the PAY-Optical board, but is on the SSM board due to space constraints
     - UART headers (from MCU's perspective):
-            - TX - DI
+        - TX - DI (prints, more common)
-            - RX - CLK
+        - RX - CLK (commands, less common)
     - Need to disconnect RX (CLK) pin when uploading a program
 - The two microcontrollers are connected to each other over SPI, where pay functions as the master and pay-optical functions as the slave
-- 5V supply required if using motors and heaters
+- If the pay-optical MCU doesn't program properly, the pay MCU might be interfering by sending SPI messages to it - either upload an empty program to the pay MCU or hold down the SSM_RST button when programming the pay-optical MCU
 - Disconnected (desoldered) CONFIG pin on both motor drivers so they use phase/enable mode